wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 **[A.2.p4.8]** Consider a program that consists of a single task with work 10,000 GFlop.
-The developer of the program has an idea to expose data parallelism where the code now consists of $n$ tasks, each of them with work $(10000+X)/n$ (i.e., there is some work overhead for exposing data parallelism, but there is no sequential phase).
+The developer of the program has an idea to expose data-parallelism where the code now consists of $n$ tasks, each of them with work $(10000+X)/n$ (i.e., there is some work overhead for exposing data-parallelism, but there is no sequential phase).
 For what value of X would the parallel efficiency be above 90% when running on an 8-core computer?

 <div class="ui accordion fluid">